 Grab yourself a pile of pool noodles.
 Each person should take a pool noodle, then lie flat on the floor.

 Hold the pool noodle in your outstretched arms, above your head.
 Sit up and touch the pool noodle to your knees, feet, or toes.

 11. Wash The Duck

-Draw a large shape on an old item of clothing, such as the outline of a duck on a tee-shirt.
+Draw a large shape, such as the outline of a duck, on an old item of clothing or tee-shirt.
 Hang the items of clothing on a clothesline or fence.